adamvi/Markdown_Document/An_Example_Github_Pages_Document_Simple.md

 | Pellentesque Nec     |   360.795   |   -0.001    |    True     |   379.277   |    0.088    |      False    |
 |----------------------+-------------+-------------+-------------+-------------+---------------+-------------|

+Fusce ac turpis quis ligula lacinia aliquet.
+Mauris ipsum.
+Nulla metus metus, ullamcorper vel, tincidunt sed, euismod in, nibh.
+Quisque volutpat condimentum velit.
+Class aptent taciti sociosqu ad litora torquent per conubia nostra, per inceptos himenaeos.
+Nam nec ante.
+Sed lacinia, urna non tincidunt mattis, tortor neque adipiscing diam, a cursus ipsum ante quis turpis.
+Nulla facilisi.
+Ut fringilla.
+Suspendisse potenti.
+Nunc feugiat mi a tellus consequat imperdiet.
+Vestibulum sapien.

 ## LaTeX Tables
 Tables can also be produced using the LaTeX "array" environment.
-When presented as math code, an array can be interpreted as a table when also using Math Jax.
-Although array is a math mode analog to the tabular environment, some of the functionality of tabular is available in array.
+An array can be rendered as a table when presented as math code.
+Although array is a math mode analog to the tabular environment, some of the functionality of tabular is unavailable in array.
 For example, Table 3 would require the use of '\multicolumn' to do the job of HTML codes 'colspan'.
-Here is some [documentation about arrays](http://www.maths.tcd.ie/~dwilkins/LaTeXPrimer/Matrices.html).
+Here is some [documentation about LaTeX arrays](http://www.maths.tcd.ie/~dwilkins/LaTeXPrimer/Matrices.html).

-Like [display LaTeX math functions](http://www.rstudio.com/ide/docs/authoring/using_markdown_equations), the array is enclosed in double dollar sign, `$$`, enclosures in the markdown text.
+Like [display LaTeX math functions](http://www.rstudio.com/ide/docs/authoring/using_markdown_equations), the array is enclosed by double dollar sign, `$$`, in the markdown text.
 Here is an example of a simple LaTeX array used in markdown.

 **Table 4.
 Disply Math Function (Centered, but puts equation number in)**